 - Would I be considered to be a business owner or a property investor, if I rent the whole property as a part of Airbnb trade?

-We understand that there could be a myriad of other questions you may have pertaining Airbnb tax returns.
-It would be peaceful to know that we at A One Accountants can assist you in the preparation and lodgement of Airbnb related tax returns.
+We understand that there could be a myriad of other questions you may have pertaining to Airbnb tax returns.
+It would be peaceful to know that we at A One Accountants can confidently answer all of your questions and assist you in the preparation and lodgment of Airbnb related tax returns.

 For property owners, renting out a part of their property can give rise to CGT consequences if you decide to sell the property in the future.

-Questions about Airbnb income tax can be complex and require a profound tax understanding.
-We have prepared numerous amounts of tax returns which have included Airbnb and similar sharing economy tax returns to understand the requirements of what can be and cannot be claimed.
+Questions about Airbnb income tax can be complex and require a profound understanding of tax.
+We have prepared numerous amounts of tax returns which include Airbnb and similar sharing economy tax returns, so we fully understand the requirements of what can be and cannot be claimed.

-The above article is accompanied with a disclaimer; kindly contact us on 03-86091889 for a full copy of the disclaimer and send us an email on firstname.lastname@example.org
+The above article is accompanied with a disclaimer; kindly contact us on 03-86091889 for a full copy of the disclaimer or send us an email on firstname.lastname@example.org